M4niz/JsonVi/README.md

+JSON Tree Visualizer web application that allows users to visualize JSON data as a hierarchical tree structure with search and highlighting functionality

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.